U.S. glum on prospects for new U.N. Syria resolution

 Russia and China said the main reason they vetoed a council resolution backing the Arab plan last month was because it was an attempt to push Libya-style "regime change" in Syria.

-(Additional reporting by Louis Charbonneau at the United Nations; Editing by Philip Barbara)
+(Additional reporting by Lou Charbonneau at the United Nations; Editing by Philip Barbara)